Top Chili Piper Alternatives in 2026

 Chili Piper routes inbound leads and books meetings inside Salesforce or HubSpot, but you can't touch it below a 15-seat, $15,000-a-year annual contract, and buyers report platform fees on top of that seat price that scale with lead volume and aren't shown until you're on a call with sales.
 That combination, five-figure entry cost, no monthly billing, and pricing you can't see up front, is why teams start looking elsewhere.

 Only two tools here actually replicate Chili Piper's core job of routing inbound leads by territory or round robin and syncing that back to Salesforce or HubSpot: Calendly and Cal.com.
 Both publish real per-seat prices well below Chili Piper's minimum.
-SavvyCal and Vimcal don't route or qualify leads at all, but they cover the scheduling half of the job for teams that never needed the CRM routing engine in the first place.
+SavvyCal is the third pick on this page, but it's a narrower fit: it covers round-robin team booking, not inbound web-form qualification or CRM routing, so it only replaces Chili Piper for teams that never needed the routing engine in the first place.

 Chili Piper alternatives compared